Kidus-Tesfaye/synergyTelecom/README.md

 This project aims to predict customers who are likely to churn for a telecom company using Machine Learning.
 As it is much more expensive to gain new customers, it is important to identify churners and take proactive retention measures. <br>

 In this project you will find,
-- Data preprocessing with encoding, scaling,
+- Data preprocessing with encoding, and scaling,
 - Data visualization to illustrate correlation with the target,
 - Target prediction using different models, and finally
 - SHAP visualization to show feature importance.